S00940010/KristopherHalataIT1025/Test/Unit 2/readme.md

 * Explain the purpose of IEEE and the importance of ethics in device design

-I hope to join IEEE, so that out of information technology my ethical basis might strengthen our Laws, provide for the consumers of our business, and innovate continually as brilliant technologists for our entire world.
+I hope to join IEEE, so that out of information technology my ethical basis might strengthen our Laws, provide for the consumers of our business, and innovate continually as brilliant technologists worldwide.

 # Data Representation